Celebrating over 42-Years of Educational Ministry Since 1980

 State of Florida Department of Education

-Northwestern Christian University has filed to operate under authorization, as a degree granting institution through exemption, by the Florida State Board of Independent Colleges and Universities under Section 1005.06 (1) (f), FLA Statutes.
-The state, like other states, does not require accreditation or theological accreditation for our religious education.
+Northwestern Christian University has filed to operate under authorization, as a degree-granting institution through exemption, by the Florida State Board of Independent Colleges and Universities under Section 1005.06 (1) (f), FLA Statutes.
+The state, like other states, does not require regional accreditation or any other form of accreditation for our Christian educational programs.

 Theological Accreditation/ Educational Accountability

-Northwestern Christian University is a member in good standing and has full theological recognition as educationally accountable by the IACEA.
+Northwestern Christian University is a member in good standing and has full theological recognition as educationally accountable by the International Association for Christian Educational Accountability (IACEA).
 The IACEA represents the Christian alternative to secular accreditation.

 International Association for Christian Educational Accountability

-The International Association for Christian Educational Accountability is a International organization for Christian evaluation of Theological accountability with the goal of maintaining the highest educational standards for its' member institutions.
-IACEA accountability standards are maintained through evaluation, compliance and accountability.
+The International Association for Christian Educational Accountability is an International organization for Christian evaluation of Theological accountability with the goal of maintaining the highest educational standards for its' member institutions.
+IACEA accountability standards are maintained through evaluation, compliance, and accountability.

 IACEA is an international membership association composed of many Christian educational institutions through affiliation.
-Members in good standing, must pass a rigorous evaluation process, leading to recognition of Christian educational accountability for their educational programs in accord with Christian educational standards and institutional integrity through IACEA evaluation.
+Members in good standing must pass a rigorous evaluation process, leading to the recognition of Christian educational accountability for their educational programs in accord with Christian educational standards and institutional integrity through IACEA evaluation.
 All IACEA member institutions in good standing, are enabled to demonstrate educational accountability to the Christian educational community.
-This accountability is demonstrated through documented evidence of compliance with IACEA standards of structure, governance, material resources, policies, faculty and curriculum.
-Further information concerning the process of educational evaluation leading to Christian educational accountability, may be obtained by visiting IACEA at: www.ChristianEducationalAccountability.org
+This accountability is demonstrated through documented evidence of compliance with IACEA standards of structure, governance, material resources, policies, faculty, and curriculum.

 Job Placement and Community Programs

-Concerning job placement and community programs, Northwestern Christian University, like most online Degree programs, does not offer community referral or placement services for employment.
+Concerning ministry related job placement and church based community programs, Northwestern Christian University, like most online Christian education based degree programs, does not offer community referral or placement services for employment.
 We are a worldwide online educational program through which it would be geographically and logistically too expensive to offer such programs.
-By eliminating major expenses, we are able to provide quality educational online Degree programs at a fraction of the expense when compared to other more extravagant, yet geographically limited, institutional education programs at traditional universities, colleges, seminaries and bible colleges.
-All NCU education is focused on preparing students for non secular, religious avocations and ministry positions only.
+By eliminating major expenses, we are able to provide quality educational online Degree programs at a fraction of the expense when compared to other more extravagant, yet geographically limited, institutional education programs at traditional universities, colleges, seminaries, and bible colleges.
+All NCU education is focused on preparing students for non-secular, religious avocations, and ministry positions only.

 More About Accreditation